nickcernis/GNU-Terry-Pratchett/readme.txt

 = The GNU Terry Pratchett headers =

-The plugin adds the GNU Terry Pratchett header in three ways:
+The plugin adds the GNU Terry Pratchett header in two ways:

 1. As an HTTP header (sent only if you don't use a WordPress caching plugin).
 2. As a meta tag in your HTML with the http-equiv attribute.
-3. As an additional header tag for all outgoing email that WordPress sends.

 = Checking the HTTP header is sent =
 There is no settings page.
 There are several ways to check that the HTTP header is appearing for your site: